slerman12/BrokenWisdoms-V2-in-progress/Philosophy/Fire.md

 So fire is water?
 Yes, reconfigured-electron (let's call it "electriquey") water.
 It is possible.
 It’s water with some electrons creating a photoelectric rainbow of red and blue and yellow in your survival-expert-tool-wielding human eyes.

-If water with a neutron added is ["heavy water,"](https://en.wikipedia.org/wiki/Heavy_water) why isn't gaseous water with some reconfiguring electrons a kind of water?
+If water with a neutron added is ["heavy water,"](https://en.wikipedia.org/wiki/Heavy_water) why isn't gaseous water with some reconfiguring electrons a kind of water, with [or without](https://theconversation.com/curious-kids-if-steam-contains-water-what-does-smoke-from-fire-contain-172505) CO2 in the mix?

 That’s fire!